 1.What Are The Peloton Scenic Rides Through France Like?

 Peloton has many scenic rides through countries such as Canada, the United States, Italy, Germany, Spain, China, and New Zealand.
 The duration of each ride varies from 10 minutes to 60 minutes.
-But of course, the rides in France are my favourites and there are 25 routes to choose from.
+But of course, the rides in France are my favourites.
 Most take place in “perfect” weather—sunny and clear.

 The other notable changes Peloton made to the Scenic Rides are: